 - The Danish Parliamentary Ombudsman’s press release of 22 June 2017.

-The bounds for researchers’ freedom of expression have recently been tried in two cases by the Danish courts.
+The limits to researchers’ freedom of expression have recently been tried in two cases by the Danish courts.

-On 3 June 2015, the Supreme Court of Denmark ruled in a lawsuit brought by Jørgen Dragsdahl against the historian Bent Jensen (the ruling is available here).
-On 21 June 2016, the City Court of Copenhagen ruled in a lawsuit brought against Politiken’s then chief editor, Bo Lidegaard.
-Professor Jørn Vestergaard has discussed these rulings and the relevant rules in an article which Forskerportalen.dk has been given permission to bring here:
+On 3 June 2015, the Supreme Court of Denmark ruled in a case brought by Jørgen Dragsdahl against the historian Bent Jensen (the ruling is available here).
+On 21 June 2016, the City Court of Copenhagen ruled in a case brought against Politiken’s then editor-in-chief, Bo Lidegaard.
+Professor Jørn Vestergaard has discussed these rulings and the relevant rules in an article which Forskerportalen.dk has been given permission to reproduce here: